Are you ready for marriage?

 You don’t withhold information from each other or keep secrets.
 You have disclosed your past mistakes and history.
 You are transparent about how you spend your money, with who you spend your time and what you do when apart.

 Many a relationship has fallen apart because one or both failed to disclose important information.
-The sense of betrayal can be immense when we discover that our spouse has be keeping secrets or withholding information – it’s often worse than the actual secret itself.
+The sense of betrayal can be immense when we discover that our partner has be keeping secrets or withholding information – it’s often worse than the actual secret itself.

 If you have undisclosed aspects of your life or your past, think carefully about what this means; if you are afraid that you will be rejected because of your history, or are just keeping an ‘insurance policy’ if something goes wrong, that’s a red flag and you really need to consider whether your lack of trust in your partner’s love and acceptance is grounded in your lack of self-worth, or your sense that your partner’s love is conditional.
 Both reasons are a problem and require action.